-UnitingWorld is a National Agency of the Uniting Church in Australia (UCA).
+UnitingWorld is an Agency of the Uniting Church in Australia (UCA).

 We are mandated to drive collaboration with the global church, addressing the causes and consequences of poverty, injustice and violence.

 The Relief & Development program focuses on community development and humanitarian aid.

 The Church Connections program strengthens the global church’s collaboration and capacity for leadership and community development.

 We work in ways that will strengthen both the UCA and our overseas partner churches.